javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 ## DOM node classes

 DOM nodes have different properties depending on their class.
-For instance, element nodes corresponding to tag `<a>` have link-related properties, and those corresponding to `<input>` have input-related and so on.

-Text nodes are not the same as element nodes: they have properties of their own.

-But there are also common properties and methods between all of them, because of the inheritance.
+For instance, an element node corresponding to tag `<a>` has link-related properties, and the one corresponding to `<input>` has input-related properties and so on.
+Text nodes are not the same as element nodes.
+But there are also common properties and methods between all of them, because all classes of DOM nodes form a single hierarchy.

 Each DOM node belongs to the corresponding built-in class.
-These classes form a hierarchy.

-The root is [EventTarget](https://dom.spec.whatwg.org/#eventtarget), that is inherited by  [Node](http://dom.spec.whatwg.org/#interface-node), and other DOM nodes inherit from it.
+The root of the hierarchy is [EventTarget](https://dom.spec.whatwg.org/#eventtarget), that is inherited by  [Node](http://dom.spec.whatwg.org/#interface-node), and other DOM nodes inherit from it.

 Here's the picture, explanations to follow: